autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

 1. Change the `MASK_NAME` parameter in `config/common_param.yaml` from its default value of `default` to any name you prefer.

-2. Modify parameters such as VEL_ACC_THRESHOLD, VEL_STEER_THRESHOLD, and VEL_ABS_STEER_RATE_THRESHOLD to determine the desired amount of data for each cell in the speed-acceleration heatmap, speed-steering angle heatmap, and speed-steer rate heatmap.
+2. Modify parameters such as `VEL_ACC_THRESHOLD`, `VEL_STEER_THRESHOLD`, and `VEL_ABS_STEER_RATE_THRESHOLD` to determine the desired amount of data for each cell in the speed-acceleration heatmap, speed-steering angle heatmap, and speed-steer rate heatmap.

-3. In the `scripts/masks directory`, run
+3. In the `scripts/masks` directory, run

    ```Python3
    python3 mask_selector.py